MystenLabs/narwhal/benchmark/README.md

     'duration': 20,
 }
 ```
-They specify the number of primaries (`nodes`) and workers per primary (`workers`) to deploy, the input rate (tx/s) at which the clients submits transactions to the system (`rate`), the size of each transaction in bytes (`tx_size`), the number of faulty nodes ('faults), and the duration of the benchmark in seconds (`duration`).
-The minimum transaction size is 9 bytes, this ensure that the transactions of a client are all different.
+They specify the number of primaries (`nodes`) and workers per primary (`workers`) to deploy, the input rate (transactions per second, or tx/s) at which the clients submit transactions to the system (`rate`), the size of each transaction in bytes (`tx_size`), the number of faulty nodes ('faults`), and the duration of the benchmark in seconds (`duration`).
+The minimum transaction size is 9 bytes; this ensures the transactions of a client are all different.

 The benchmarking script will deploy as many clients as workers and divide the input rate equally amongst each client.
-For instance, if you configure the testbed with 4 nodes, 1 worker per node, and an input rate of 1,000 tx/s (as in the example above), the scripts will deploy 4 clients each submitting transactions to one node at a rate of 250 tx/s.
+For instance, if you configure the testbed with four nodes, one worker per node, and an input rate of 1,000 tx/s (as in the example above), the scripts will deploy 4 clients each submitting transactions to one node at a rate of 250 tx/s.
 When the parameters `faults` is set to `f > 0`, the last `f` nodes and clients are not booted; the system will thus run with `n-f` nodes (and `n-f` clients).

 The nodes parameters determine the configuration for the primaries and workers:
 ```python